 SCNM encourages students to receive Tdap (tetanus/diphtheria with pertussis) and varicella (chickenpox) immunizations, as well as an annual influenza immunization.
 Some extended site community clinics may require proof of immunity or record of vaccine for the above.

 This immunization policy is in effect to protect the student, along with the patients they work with and treat.
 This immunization documentation is a requirement of OHSA.

 Process for submitting proof of immunizations/lab work:

-SCNM has contracted with Banner Desert Occupational Health Clinic to complete all immunizations.
-Students may also complete the immunizations at the SCNM Medical Center.
-Incoming students should send proof of immunization or serological testing results to firstname.lastname@example.org.
-For religious or medical exemption requests, please contact the Dean of Student’s Office at 480.222.9237, or email email@example.com.
+SCNM has contracted with Banner Desert Occupational Health Clinic in Chandler and Gilbert locations to complete all immunizations.
+Incoming students should send proof of immunization or titer testing results to ClinicalCoordinator@scnm.edu no later than the end of the first quarter.
+For religious or medical exemption requests, please contact the Dean of Students Office at 480.222.9237, or email email@example.com.

 Drug Testing in First Quarter:

 As part of the first quarter Introduction to Clinical Practice I & Clinical Skills Lab (CLPR), students are required to complete a drug test.
 Additional information is available in the CLPR syllabus.
 Please note that drug testing cannot be completed in advance of the quarter.
 The clinical coordinator will assist in coordinating the drug test at a local testing facility.
 There is no fee for the drug test.